Last Updated on May 2, 2024 by Edward Harris

 Deductibles, Copays, And Coinsurance

 Deductibles, copays, and coinsurance can also be paid or reimbursed.
 Specific “per-day” dollar amounts can be designated to pay for specific illnesses and conditions.
 Daily cash payments may also be paid per chronic illness or per the number of days in the hospital.
 Note: Typically, you may own a primary and secondary plan, but not two primary contracts.
 For example, if you are provided group benefits though an employer, there is no reason to purchase a private Marketplace plan through a State or Federal Exchange.
 Likewise, if you are covered through Medicare or Medicaid, an Exchange plan will not be offered.
+Medicare Advantage and Medicare Supplement plans provide Seniors with multiple policy options.

 If you have an ongoing illness that is treated every year, the medical expenses will also need to be paid.
 And it’s possible that these will be bills that continue each year.
 With constant breakthroughs in the treatment and early diagnosis of diseases, our life expectancy is increasing, and a large percentage of the elderly are treated for chronic illnesses.
 Long-term care policies can often cover most or all of the expenses not covered by Medicaid, Medicare, or private healthcare plans.

 Benefits are paid monthly, and typically assisted living expenses are covered, but not independent living expenses.
 If there is a lifetime or annual limit, it will be clearly explained and defined in the policy.
 Contract exclusions may impact benefits and waiting periods and elimination periods can potentially delay payments.
 It’s also possible that contracts may have to be renewed with proof of medical insurability.
+Also, the stability and financial rating of the carrier offering the secondary benefits must always be monitered.

 How Much Will It Pay?

 It depends on the type of contract you have.
 A very basic policy will not cover all of your out-of-pocket costs, but it will place a cap on your obligations.
-If, for example, your maximum potential out-of-pocket cost (after your healthcare coverage has started to pay 100%) is $10,000, you could reduce the amount to $0-$1,000 with a supplemental policy.
+If, for example, your maximum potential out-of-pocket cost (after your healthcare coverage has started to pay 100%) is $9,000, you could reduce the amount to $0-$1,000 with a supplemental policy.
 You pay a slightly higher premium to cover some of your risk, or most of the risk, if that’s your preference.
 More than one policy can be utilized to reduce expenses, and several carriers may be utilized.

 If you wanted to cover ALL of your out-of-pocket expenses, which would include any copays, coinsurance or deductibles on your medical coverage, there would be no healthcare costs other than the premiums on your primary and secondary plans.
 Thus, if you were paying $500 per month in premiums, that would represent your entire expenditure, regardless of whether you had a healthy year with few claims or a claim-filled year.